Tuberculosis of the Female Genital Tract

 Subfertility or Sterility

 Despite effective therapeutic regimens for genital TB, sterility remains a major complication.
-Medical regimens have been successful at alleviating symptoms of menstrual disorders and pain, whereas follow-up endometrial sampling often reveals cure with an appropriate drug regimen.
+Medical regimens have been successful at alleviating symptoms of menstrual disorders and pain, whereas follow-up endometrial sampling often reveals cure with appropriate drug regimen.
 However, even in patients considered to be “cured,” extensive damage to the fallopian tubes and the endometrium is often irreversible, and chances of successful intrauterine pregnancy drop significantly.
-One extensive review of the literature published in 1976 described only 31 cases of successful pregnancy out of nearly 7000 cases of genital TB.5 Of 187 cases of genital TB in Sweden over 1968–77, no intrauterine pregnancies occurred after therapy.12 Somewhat more optimistic data came from a review of 710 cases of genital TB in Scotland, of which there had been 58 intrauterine pregnancies (35 healthy babies, 21 abortions, and 2 neonatal deaths) by the time of publication.82 Obviously, none of these series utilized the recent medical regimens considered to be standard of care for the treatment of extrapulmonary TB today.
+One extensive review of the literature published in 1976 described only 31 cases of successful pregnancy out of nearly 7000 cases of genital TB.5 Of 187 cases of genital TB in Sweden over 1968 to 1977, no intrauterine pregnancies occurred after therapy.12 Somewhat more optimistic data came from a review of 710 cases of genital TB in Scotland, of which there had been 58 intrauterine pregnancies (35 healthy babies, 21 abortions, and 2 neonatal deaths) by the time of publication.82 Obviously, none of these series utilized the recent medical regimens considered to be standard of care for the treatment of extrapulmonary TB today.

 A rare but potentially serious complication of female genital TB is congenital TB.
-Considering that genital TB causes sterility, cases of congenital TB involving transmission from maternal tuberculous endometrium to the fetus are rare, with only some 300 cases reported in the literature.102 Congenital TB can be an overwhelming systemic infection in the newborn and has considerable morbidity and mortality if untreated.102, 103.
+Considering that genital TB causes sterility, cases of congenital TB involving transmission from maternal tuberculous endometrium to the fetus are rare, with only some 300 cases reported in the literature.102 Congenital TB can be an overwhelming systemic infection in the newborn and has considerable morbidity and mortality if untreated.102,103.

 Once the diagnosis of genital tract TB is confirmed, it is important to rule out TB in other parts of the body.
 A chest radiograph and three early-morning sputum or gastric aspirate samples, or early morning urine samples for AFB stain and culture and intravenous urogram, are recommended.104 Daly and Monif reported that 10% of females with genital tract TB also show evidence of renal TB.37